math

 math.rad (x)

-Converts the angle x
+Converts the angle x from degrees to radians.

 math.random ([m [, n]])